sdipis/portfolio_site/README.md

 # new-portfolio

 Using VUE JS for a front end, and PHP to power the CMS in the backend.
+Animations are all done using JS and vue-transitions.
+No libraries are used.

 ## Interactivity